This post is sponsored by Sprouts Farmers Market. As always, all opinions and recipe are my own.

 In other words: Get your kids—no matter their ages!—to help make this for Mom because that makes it even more special.

-Tips for Making the BEST Chocolate Raspberry Overnight French Toast Casserole
+How to make the best Overnight French Toast Casserole

-- Purchase your bread well in advance so it has time to become stale.
-This is important for French Toast, as if it doesn’t, the bread will turn to mush in the casserole.
-Cut the bread the first day so it’s not impossible and let it sit on the counter uncovered for 2-3 days.
-(So many lessons learned here, y’all.)
+- Purchase your bread in advance so it has time to become stale.
+This is important because if the bread is fresh, it will turn to mush.
+Slice the bread the first day so it’s not impossible and let it sit on the counter uncovered for 2-3 days.

-- If you don’t purchase the bread in advance, cut it, then toast it in the oven until crispy, like a crouton.
+- Need a bread shortcut?
+If you don’t purchase the bread in advance, slice it, then toast it until crispy, like a crouton.
 This should make it to where the texture is similar to the stale pieces if you let it sit.

 - Drink Pairing Ideas: As a mom and as someone who adores brunch, I’m partial to champagne drinks.
-I recommend pairing the following with this–Framboise Champagne Cocktail, Easter Strawberry Champagne, Princess Violette Cocktail and Raspberry Mango Spring Sangria!
+I recommend pairing the following with this: Framboise Champagne Cocktail, Strawberry Champagne, Princess Violette Cocktail and Raspberry Mango Spring Sangria.

 - Sage Browned Butter Homemade Home Fries